wzh326/LMFFM_CARFCOM/README.md

-The code of Regional Defeats Global: A Convolutional Architecture-based Region Feature Computation Mechanism for Visible-Infrared Object Detection
+The code of Regional Defeats Global: An Efficient Regional Feature Fusion via Convolutional Architecture for Multispectral Object Detection

 To address the computational overhead introduced by the widespread use of global modeling architectures in current multispectral fusion research, we propose a constrained-computation solution by introducing a region-based feature computation mechanism.